Alastair7/stimate/JOURNAL.md

 ### 08-10-2024

 I got stuck with the react router and I don't really know how to pass data through components.
 In my opinion, I should stop trying and start reading the react router docs to know what I am doing.
 Then I can keep going.
 So, my next objective is to get to know a better react-router.

+### 25-10-2024

+After some time I came back to this project and I will fresh start on the client part because I want to try antdesign.
+So yeah, It's a new opportunity to learn new tech stack.

+I have started working on the home page.
+It is still WIP but I feel more comfortable because I have did some design work before starting coding.